paytonshaltis/pantry-packer/readme.md

 - Seeing all requests that belong to the representative's pantry.
     - This includes seeing quick summaries of <em>all</em> requests as well as seeing individual requests in greater detail.
 - Updating and deleting requests belonging to the representative's pantry.

-### What Needs Implementation?
-- Home page for application information and links.
-- Request viewing, filtering, and sorting page for food donors.
-- Uniform styling for all pages of the application.
-- More fields per request, implementation of other 'time permitting' features, etc.

 ### Design Documents
 The documents for Assignment 2-C can be found in the `docs` folder.
 Below are the links to the informational pages with the embeded diagrams: